n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The `half` feature replaces "_Consonant_,Halant" sequences before the base consonant or syllable base with "half forms" of the consonant glyphs.

+In addition, a sequence matching "_Consonant_,Halant,ZWJ" must also be flagged for potential `half` substitutions.

+> Note: The presence of the "ZWJ" at the end of the sequence means
+> that the sequence will match the regular-expression test in stage 1
+> even without being followed by a base consonant or syllable base.
+>
+> The fact that the regular-expression tests identify a syllable break
+> after the "_Consonant_,Halant,ZWJ" is a byproduct of OpenType
+> shaping and Unicode encoding, however, and might not have any
+> significance with regard to the definition of syllables used in the
+> language or orthography of the text.

-There are four exceptions to the default behavior, for which the shaping engine must test:
+There are three exceptions to the default behavior, for which the shaping engine must test:

   - Initial "Ra,Halant" sequences, which should have been flagged for